edgio-docs/edgio-docs/guides/caching.md

 ## Caching a Response

-To cache a response, use the [cache](/docs/api/core/classes/_router_responsewriter_.responsewriter.html#cache) function passed in your route's callback:
+To cache a response, use the [cache](/docs/api/core/classes/_router_responsewriter_.responsewriter.html#cache) function in your route's callback:

 ```js
 import { CustomCacheKey } from '@xdn/core/router'